app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

             # Return only the transactions for the authenticated user
             return Transaction.objects.filter(user=self.request.user)

 The code above defines a ``TransactionViewSet`` that provides CRUD operations for the Transaction model, restricted to authenticated users.
 The ``get_queryset`` method ensures that only transactions belonging to the authenticated user are returned, enforcing user-level data filtering.

-Now, register the transaction view in your Django project’s URLs.
+Now, register the transaction view in your Django project`s URLs.

 .. code-block:: python